fa-benadda/projet-web/README.md

  👥 The Team & Our Jobs

- 👑 mission 1: Project Manager
+ 👑 mission 1: Project Manager & README
- Razane: In charge of organizing the project, making the structure, linking pages, and final assembly.
+ fatima: In charge of organizing the project, making the structure, linking pages, and final assembly.

 🎨 mission 2: Front-End Developer
  Dhouha: Designed and coded the Login, Register, and Dashboard pages.